 This agreement, denoted a Self-Determination Contract (referred to in this agreement as the "Contract"), is entered into by the Secretary of the Interior or the Secretary of Health and Human Services (referred to in this agreement as the "Secretary"), for and on behalf of the United States pursuant to Title I of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5301, et seq.) and by the authority of the Navajo Nation (referred to in this agreement as the "Contractor").
+The provisions of Title I of the Indian Self-Determination and Education Self-Determination and Education (referred to in this agreement as the "Contractor").
 The provisions of Title I of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5301, et seq.) are incorporated in this agreement.